Updated November 2020

 Fashion Show Mall – (the stop for the Wynn, Venetian, and T.I. among others)

-Excalibur – (the stop for MGM Grand, New York – New York, Monte Carlo among others).
+Excalibur – (the stop for MGM Grand, New York – New York, Park MGM, among others).

 Again, while not part of the Strip, the SDX does continue south of Mandalay Bay to the Town Square Mall on Las Vegas Boulevard, as well as the LV Premium Outlets South.

-A three day pass is $20, which is less than you would pay for a one-way taxi ride from the Strip to Fremont Street.
+Interestingly, the all-you-can ride three day SDX bus pass is still less than you’d pay for a one time taxi/Uber/Lyft ride from the Strip to Fremont Street and back.

 Taking the Deuce from the Strip to old downtown Las Vegas, (Fremont Street) can be a minor form of hell – especially in summer.
 From the Flamingo to Fremont, it took my wife and I just under an hour one time.